WILLE-DAC/documentation/WILLE by-laws.md

 II.
 Captainship is attributed and locked for minimum period of one year and is only open if it is explicitly required by an approved proposal.

-III.
-Members of the teams managed by the captain may vote for the demission of the captain.

 <p align="center">
 <b>( article 5-d )</b><br>
 Work order